datacarpentry/semester-biology/materials/spatial-data-cropping-rasters.md

 * We now see colored values only for the part of the part of the raster inside the boundary
 * But we still see gray boxes outside of it
 * These boxes indicate that the values have been replaced with null values
-* Since it's the full extent of the original raster this is technically "masking" instead of "cropping"
 * We can not show these null values by setting their color to be transparent

 ```r